baadev/tonutils-ts/README.md

 ## About

-TonUtils is a comprehensive toolkit designed to enhance the development and interaction with the TON (The Open Network) blockchain.
-It provides developers with a suite of tools and utilities to streamline their workflows, optimize smart contract development, and facilitate easier interaction with the TON blockchain.
+TonUtils is a toolkit designed to enhance the development and manipulation with the TON (The Open Network) blockchain.

+It provides with a suite of tools and utilities to streamline workflows, optimize development, and facilitate easier interaction with the TON blockchain.

 ## Features

-- **Wallet Management**: Efficiently manage wallets, including key generation, balance checking, and transaction history.
+- **Mnemonic to public key convertion**
+- **Wallet Creation**
-- **Transaction Crafting**: Create, sign, and send transactions with ease.
+- **Transaction Crafting**

 ## Getting Started